jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 val streetOfPerson = Person.address().street()
 ```
 This fluent API looks much terser and cleaner compared to the canonical one above.
-Beware that under the hood nothing
+Note that, under the hood, nothing
-special happens!
-The generated code simply uses the `plus` operator the same way you can do so manually.
+special happens - the generated code simply uses the `plus` operator the same way you would.

-Combining lenses is i.a. very useful for formatting values like you will learn about in the next section.
+Combining lenses is also very useful for formatting values, as we shall see in the next section.

 ### Formatting Values

-In html you can only use `String`s in your attributes like in the `value` attribute of `input {}`.
+HTML allows only `String`s in your attributes, for example the `value` attribute of `input {}`.
 To use other data
-types in your model you have to specify how to represent a specific value as `String` (e.g. Number, Currency, Date).
+types in your model, you have to specify how a type should be represented as `String` (e.g. Number, Currency, Date).
-When you work with `input {}` you also need parse the entered text back to your data type.
+When working with `input {}`, you also need parse the user input back to your data type.
-For all Kotlin basic types there is a convenience function `asString()` which generates a `Lens` from this type to
+For all Kotlin basic types, there is a convenience function `asString()` which generates a `Lens` from this type to
 `String` and vice versa.
-Therefore, it calls internally the `T.toString()` and `String.toT()` functions.
+It internally calls the `T.toString()` and `String.toT()` functions.

 ```kotlin
 @Lenses